christineyoo/wordbeater/README.md

-# wordbeater
-Word Beater game that challenges users to type the exact word in the given time
 # Word Beater App

 This is my first upload on GitHub.
 To practice, I downloaded some sample files for a "Pizza" website and uploaded them here.